-Sharing websites are straightforward.
-Safari allows us to share webpages as web archives or PDF files.
+Sharing websites is straightforward.
+Safari allows us to share web pages as web archives or PDF files.
 These options can come in handy, especially for content writers.
 Or you can simply share the site link to anyone through iMessage or other messaging tools you use.

 Tab management in Safari is very efficient when compared to other alternatives.
 When you tap the tabs icon, you can see all the open tabs.
 You can swipe to close an open tab.
 Also, one exciting feature is that you can search within the list of open tabs and close matching tabs at once.